Common Passport Photo Mistakes to Avoid

 Wrong Background Color

-Using colored, patterned, or shadowed backgrounds instead of plain white.
+Using colored, patterned, dirty, or shadowed backgrounds instead of a plain white or very light neutral backdrop.

 Incorrect Size